 Walk to Box Hill viewpoint

 At the top you will reach gate on the right.
 Go through it for a lovely view down the valley.
-If you continue walking along this trail, up some more, you will reach the Box Hill viewpoint with a lovely far reaching view to the Surrey Hills and Dorking down below.
+If you continue walking along the main path, up some more, you will reach the Box Hill viewpoint with a lovely far reaching view to the Surrey Hills and Dorking down below.

 Follow the Box Hill trail